 Given this data is taken from Glowday bookings and we only allow medically-qualified practitioners to list on Glowday, who don’t offer cheap deals and cut-price treatments, the following may come as a surprise to some people.

-Far from being an indulgence only rich people enjoy, fillers and Botox are just as likely to be bought by someone earning 12k as they are someone earning 40k.
+Far from being an indulgence only rich people enjoy, fillers and wrinkle relaxing are just as likely to be bought by someone earning 12k as they are someone earning 40k.
 18.5% of our respondents earned under 12k, and almost 30% earned between 40k and 80k.

 They’re not shopping at Boo Hoo or Harrods